pageContext

 While some pageContext

-values are also available on the client-side, most values are only available in Node.js and we have to use passToClient
+values are also available on the client-side, most values are only available in Node.js and you have to use passToClient

 to make them available in the browser.